edcull/OnwardLauncher/README.md

 - v1.01    Added brief summary of instructions to install both versions of Onward

 - v2.0     Allows Steam updates to Onward 1.8.
 Keeps the 1.8 files in the Onward directory and only renames the folders to put 1.7 files in the Onward directory when you are actually playing 1.7 to prevent 1.8 updates from overwriting 1.7 files.

+- v2.01    Added checks to see if the game is running to prevent game file corruption

 ### PREREQUISITES